VISIT IMPORTER'S WEBSITE

 Country of Origin: Portugal

 People: Anibal & Luis d'Oliveira, Owners & Winemakers

-D'Oliveira is one of the greatest of the classic Madeira shippers, and one of the few to survive from the pre-phylloxera era.
-Founded in 1820, and today housed in cellars that date from 1619, this small jewel of a company is still owned by the same family, its vineyard holdings built up over time through a series of marriages with other wine-producing families.
+D’Oliveira is one of the greatest of the classic Madeira shippers, and one of the few to survive from the pre-phylloxera era.
+Founded in 1850, and an amalgamation of firms dating back to 1820, it is today housed in cellars that date from 1619.
+This small jewel of a company has always been owned by the D’Oliveira family, its vineyard holdings built up over time through a series of marriages with other wine producing families.

-"It was in 1850 that Joao Pereira d’Oliveira founded his company.
+"It was in 1850 that João Pereira d’Oliveira founded his company.
 He initially sold wines to other shippers, and it was not until the 1970s that they began to sell Madeira wines under their own label (though they continued to sell and buy lots, to and from other shippers.)
 It is a small company, but there are plentiful stocks of reserve wines.
-Their policy is to bottle on demand, which means their vintage wines can invariably benefit from extended cask aging.
-Let us begin with their reserve wines, which are mainly Tinta Negra Mole and are matured under estufugem." - Wine Advocate 2012
+Their policy is to bottle on demand, which means their vintage wines can invariably benefit from extended cask aging."

 Chicago Tribune: Madeira - A historic sip